sisby-folk/drogstyle/README.md

 All mods are built on the work of many others.

-This mod is very specifically a drogtor-flavoured facade with functionality _entirely_ provided by Styled Nicknames - please support the full mod! (and don't pester them with drogstyle issues)
+This mod is very specifically a drogtor-flavoured facade with functionality _entirely_ provided by Styled Nicknames - please support the full mod! (and don't pester them with drogstyle issues).

 This mod is included in [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt) - our modpack about rediscovering vanilla.